mbed-Infineon-XMC/Heap_Stack_Statistics/README.md

 # Heap Stack Statistics Ecample

-Heap and stack overflows are a common problem when developping embedded system sofware with an RTOS.
+Heap and stack overflows are a common problem when developing  embedded system software with an RTOS.
 The following example shows how you can monitor heap and stack size during the runtime of the system.

 Add the following compile flags to enable heap and stack statistics to your debug build:<br />